robertvacareanu/llm4regression/README.md

 | RWKV v4 14B                      | Locally with Huggingface (`AutoModelForCausalLM`) | `rwkv-v4-14b`                                                                   |

 ### Traditional Supervised Methods
-We use traditional supervised methods typically used for regression.
+We use over 20 traditional supervised methods typically used for regression (e.g., Gradient Boosting).
 We use models found in sklearn.
 We include in additional details the model name and any default parameter changes.
-We used `<..>` for some parameters that are omitted for brevity (e.g., random state)
+We used `<..>` for some parameters that are omitted for brevity (e.g., random state).

 | Model Name               | Additional Details                                                                                                    |
 | ------------------------ | --------------------------------------------------------------------------------------------------------------------- |
 | Linear Regression        | `LinearRegression`                                                                                                    |